Programme of LBDAHS Events

 - Entry Fee: Free/£3

-The story of the owners and innkeepers from the early Eighteenth Century until the advent of rail transport in Victorian times.
+The story of the owners and innkeepers of the Sandhouse Inn, from the early Eighteenth Century through the coaching, canal and then railway era to its sad end in a devastating fire in 1987.
 Using a collection of deeds and other documents donated to the Society and transcribed by members, we see how personal rivalries and even international events like the Napoleonic Wars, affected daily lives in the Manor of Leighton Buzzard.
-The Sandhouse became a private dwelling for over 100 years but briefly returned to its original role as an inn again in the 1960s and was destroyed by fire on 13 April 1987.